xpacks/chan-fatfs/README.md

 ## Version

-* R0.11a
+* R0.12

 ## Documentation

+For completeness, the original documentation, both in English and Japanese, is preserved in the `doc` folder.

 The Chan FAT FS main site is
 http://elm-chan.org/fsw/ff/00index_e.html.

 ## Original files

-The original files are stored in the `originals` branch.
+The original files were downloaded from [Archives](http://elm-chan.org/fsw/ff/archives.html) and are stored in the `originals` branch.

-These files were extracted from `ff11a.zip`.
+These files were extracted from `ff12.zip`.

 To save space, the following folders/files were removed: